andreas-ka/bigfoot-rage/README.md

 ## Audience:
-- This game is for everyone, older people for the nostalgic feel of play and art, The younger generation can see and learn how games were back then.
+- This game is for everyone, older people for the nostalgic feel of play and art, the younger generation can see and learn how games were back then.
 [Back to top](#bigfoot-rage)
 _____________________________________________________________________________
 ## Design and Features: